MicrosoftDocs/windows-powershell-docs/docset/windows/dhcpserver/remove-dhcpserverv6lease.md

 This example deletes the IP address leases for 2001:4898:7020:1020::10 and 2001:4898:7020:1030::20 from the DHCP server service that runs on the computer named dhcpserver.contoso.com.

-### Example 3: Delete leases for a scope byusing the pipeline
+### Example 3: Delete leases for a scope by using the pipeline
 ```
 PS C:\> Get-DhcpServerv6Lease -ComputerName "dhcpserver.contoso.com" -Prefix 2001:4898:7020:1020:: | Remove-DhcpServerv6Lease -ComputerName "dhcpserver.contoso.com"
 ```